m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 ---
 layout: post
-title: "Building a Game Engine: Architecture"
+title: "Starframe dev blog: Architecture"
 #date:   2018-09-23 16:10:00 +0300
 categories: engine
 ---

 Most of the past two years of [Starframe] development have gone into implementing and reimplementing the basic structures that describe a game and its content.
-This is a story about the things I've tried and learned so far.
+This post is about what I've tried so far and what those attempts taught me.

 <!--excerpt-->